niklaushirt/ibm-aiops-deployer/doc/DEPRECATED/UNINSTALL.md

 # 10 Uninstall
 ---------------------------------------------------------------

-❗ The scritps are coming from here [https://github.com/IBM/ ibm-aiops-samples.git](https://github.com/IBM/ ibm-aiops-samples.git)
+❗ The scritps are coming from here [https://github.com/IBM/ibm-aiops-samples.git](https://github.com/IBM/ibm-aiops-samples.git)

 If you run into problems check back if there have been some updates.